h2non/pook/README.rst

 Supported HTTP clients
 ----------------------

-``pook`` can be work with multiple mock engines, however it provides a built-in one which supports the following HTTP clients:
+``pook`` can work with multiple mock engines, however it provides by default a built-in one, which currently supports the following HTTP clients traffic mocking:

 -  ✔  `urllib3`_ / `requests`_
 -  ✔  `aiohttp`_